-Developing Structure and Flexibility in Your Bow Hold
+Developing Structure and Flexibility in Your Bow Hold | Strings Magazine

 Advertisement

-1. Gingold’s 5-minute bow Josef Gingold was a master of playing a five-minute-long bow stroke!
+- Gingold’s 5-minute bow.
+Josef Gingold was a master of playing a five-minute-long bow stroke!
 Bear in mind, this doesn’t sound so great, but it isn’t about tone, it’s about control.
 Work your way up patiently to five minutes—you may have to start with a bow of much shorter duration.
 This exercise reinforces a greater sensitivity to the role of each finger.

-2. Long bows in the air Holding the bow in playing position above the string, but as close to the string as possible, do whole bows down and up, as slowly as you can.
+- Long bows in the air.
+Holding the bow in playing position above the string, but as close to the string as possible, do whole bows down and up, as slowly as you can.
 Practiced for a few minutes daily, over time you will notice greater strength and control in your bow hold.

 Flexibility